Top 15 Venture Capital Firms Investing in Software

 Image of Cisco - Top VCs in Software

-A defining feature is their recent commitment to artificial intelligence, highlighted by a $1 billion AI fund.
-This has led to investments in leading AI unicorns like Cohere, Mistral AI, and Scale AI, signaling a clear priority for enterprise-grade AI solutions.
+The firm has made a significant commitment to artificial intelligence, recently launching a $1 billion AI fund.
+This is highlighted by its investments in leading AI companies like Cohere and Mistral AI, signaling a focus on enterprise-grade AI.

 • Geographical presence: San Jose, California